 Priority shall be given to providing needed programs and services for junior enlisted personnel, both single and married, and their family members.
 The focus of work shall be in three areas - youth development, healthy living and social responsibility.
 Services may be provided to military personnel other than junior enlisted where resources are available.
 Programs and services shall be designed to complement and supplement those provided by the Armed Forces, either on or off military installations as appropriate.

-What started as a call to comfort the wounded during the Civil War has grown to “Strengthening Our Military Families®” every single day.
+What started as a call to comfort the wounded during the Civil War has grown to “Strengthening Our Military Family®” every single day.

 The proud heritage of the Armed Services YMCA begins in 1861 during the Civil War when dedicated YMCA volunteers provided relief and comfort to sick and wounded soldiers.
 Initially the volunteers provided aide at military encampments located near the front lines, but shortly after, they braved the danger accompanying the solders on the battlefields.